 - Sherlock Holmes: A Game of Shadows: "Come now.
 You really think you're the only one who can play this game?"
-This serves as the audience's warning that Holmes' ability to plan his strategy before the fight won't help him this time.
+As this said by Sherlock's intellectual equal, Moriarty, this serves as the audience's warning that Holmes' ability to plan his strategy before the fight won't help him this time.

 - The Shining: "You've always been the caretaker."

 - For laughs: Mel Brooks' 1976 Silent Movie was just that, with all dialogue on title cards which gets hilariously subverted in the scene where they ask mime Marcel Marceau if he would appear in their film.
 In the only audible dialogue in the whole movie, we hear Marcel—whose work is exclusively silent—say "Non!"